Bertrand31/AirportMatching/README.md

 The goal of this project is to build a small service consuming rows representing users and their location, and matching each of them with the nearest airport.

 For the purpose of this demonstration, we will be consuming rows from a CSV file, and printing them to stdout.
-In a real-world setting, this service would likely consume a stream (Kafka, Kinesis, RabbitMQ, etc.) and store its results in a storage medium such as a database (for example Cassandra) or a filesystem.
+In a real-world setting, this service would likely consume a stream (Kafka, Kinesis, RabbitMQ, etc.) and write its results to storage medium such as a database (for example Cassandra) or a filesystem.

 This exercise only focuses on the part "in-between", where we match every user with an airport.
-However, the codebase and the abstractions were crafted with a real-world situation in mind ; thus why the "Bridge" abstraction was created.
+However, the codebase and the abstractions were crafted with a real-world situation in mind ; hence why the "Bridge" abstraction was created.
 [Read more about bridges here](src/main/scala/airportmatching/Bridges/README.md).

 ## Finding the nearest neighbour of a two-dimensional point